andrewRowlinson/mplsoccer/README.md

 ```
 ![alt text](https://github.com/andrewRowlinson/mplsoccer/blob/master/docs/quick_start.png?raw=true "statsbomb pitch")

-#### Why mplsoccer exists
+#### What can you do in mplsoccer

-mplsoccer shares some of the tools I built for the OptaPro Analytics Forum.
-At the time there weren’t any open-sourced python tools.
-Now alternatives exist, such as [matplotsoccer](https://pypi.org/project/matplotsoccer/).
+In mplsoccer, you can
+- plot football/soccer pitches on nine different pitch types
+- plot arrows, heatmaps, hexbins, scatter, and (comet) lines
+- plot radar charts
+- load StatsBomb data as a tidy dataframe

-By using mplsoccer, I hope that you can spend more time building insightful graphics rather than having to learn to draw pitches from scratch.
+I hope mplsoccer helps you make insightful graphics faster, so you don't have to build from scratch.

-#### Advantages of mplsoccer

-mplsoccer:

-1. draws 7 different pitch types by changing a single argument, which is useful as there isn’t a standardised data format
-2. extends matplotlib to plot heatmaps, (comet) lines, footballs and rotated markers
-3. flips the data coordinates when in a vertical orientation so you don’t need to remember to flip them
-4. creates tidy dataframes for StatsBomb data, which is useful as most of the alternatives produce nested dataframes

 #### License

 [MIT](https://choosealicense.com/licenses/mit)

-#### Contributions
+#### Want to help?
-Contributions are welcome.
-It would be great to add the following functionality to mplsoccer:
-- pass maps
-- pass sonars

-Examples to help others are also welcome for a gallery.
+I would love the community to get involved in mplsoccer.
+Take a look at our [open-issues](https://github.com/andrewRowlinson/mplsoccer/issues) for inspiration.

-Please get in touch at rowlinsonandy@gmail.com or [@numberstorm](https://twitter.com/numberstorm) on Twitter.
+Please get in touch at rowlinsonandy@gmail.com or [@numberstorm](https://twitter.com/numberstorm) on Twitter to find out more.

+#### Recent changes

+View the [changelog](https://github.com/andrewRowlinson/mplsoccer/blob/master/CHANGELOG.md) for a full list of the recent changes to mplsoccer.

 #### Inspiration

-mplsoccer was inspired by other people's work:
+mplsoccer was inspired by:
 - [Peter McKeever](http://petermckeever.com/2019/01/plotting-pitches-in-python/) inspired the API design
 - [ggsoccer](https://github.com/Torvaney/ggsoccer) - a library for plotting pitches in R
 - [lastrow](https://twitter.com/lastrowview) - often tweets animations from matches and the accompanying code